 4> if transmission based on random selection is configured by upper layers:

-5> if the selected resource pool is not SL-PRS dedicated resource pool:
+5> if the selected resource pool is not Dedicated SL-PRS resource pool:

 6> randomly select the time and frequency resources for one transmission opportunity from the resources pool excluding all RB sets had Sidelink consistent LBT failure detected and not cancelled, if configured, according to the amount of selected frequency resources, the remaining PDB of SL data available in the logical channel(s), and the remaining SL-PRS delay budget of the SL-PRS transmission(s), if available, allowed on the carrier.

-5> else if the selected resource pool is SL-PRS dedicated resource pool:
+5> else if the selected resource pool is Dedicated SL-PRS resource pool:

 6> randomly select the time and frequency resources for one transmission opportunity from the resource pool which as specified in clause 5.28.2, according to the remaining SL-PRS delay budget of the SL-PRS transmission(s).